radar/guides/make-your-own-gem.md

 `Test::Unit` is Ruby's built-in test framework.
 There are [lots](http://www.bootspring.com/2010/09/22/minitest-rubys-test-framework/) of [tutorials](https://github.com/seattlerb/minitest/blob/master/README.txt) for using it online.
-There's many other test frameworks available for Ruby as well, [RSpec](http://rspec.info/) is a popular choice.
+There are many other test frameworks available for Ruby as well.
+[RSpec](http://rspec.info/) is a popular choice.
 At the end of the day, it doesn't matter what you use, just *TEST*!

 Let's add some tests to Hola.
-We've got a few more files now, namely a `Rakefile` and a brand new `test` directory.
+This requires adding a few more files, namely a `Rakefile` and a brand new `test` directory:

     % tree
     .